Vidar Sundstøl

 Vidar Sundstøl (born 30 June 1963) is a Norwegian writer.
 He received the crime fiction award, the Riverton Prize, for 2008.

 Biography

-Born in Drangedal on 30 June 1963, Sundstøl made his literary debut in 2005, with the novel Kommandolinjer.
+Born in Drangedal Municipality on 30 June 1963, Sundstøl made his literary debut in 2005, with the novel Kommandolinjer.
 Further novels are I Alexandria from 2006 and Tingene hennes from 2007.
 He was awarded the Riverton Prize for the novel Drømmenes land from 2008.